VegaDeftwing/AnalogDrumMachine/Journal/VegaCarlsonJournalSpring22w10.md

 **0.5hr** - Helped Kaleb get KiCad (and some other things) working well on his laptop, as some things were horribly slow.

 2:55 - Starting by fixing the panning parameter of the digital drums in Purr Data.
-Next I'
+I then tried to make it so step parameters colud be changed without actually flipping the step state.
+This is not going to easily fit into this code as it's steup, and realistically the current setup is fine as is, albeit slightly annoying as it means per-step values should really be entered when the step is first toggled on.
+Next onto pattern sequencing and manual control

 ---